viacast/epg-editor/README.md

 * Replace Ctrl selector with Alt.
 * Add Link to download user's manual in help section.
 * Add option to input info by keyboard at TimePicker component.
+* Update pickers to open on click on input.

 # Getting Started with Create React App